core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 These four properties should be seen as a requirement for Internet-of-Things (IoT) deployments.
 To achieve this a cipher suite offering encryption is required.
 Without encryption, home deployments typically leak privacy sensitive information.
-NIST require encryption of all information for enterprises following zero trust priciples.
+NIST requires encryption of all information for enterprises following zero trust priciples.
 The CoAP NoSec is not appropriate for enterprises or home deployments.